Events & Activities

 2014 Advocacy Opportunities

-DSAMT encourages you to participate in the Vanderbilt Volunteer Advocacy Program.
+DSAMT encourages all parents, caregivers and anyone interested in helping to advocate for an individual with any disability to participate in the Vanderbilt Volunteer Advocacy Program.
 CLICK HERE for the flyer.
 The Volunteer Advocacy Project (VAP), teaches all the ticks of the trade of serving as a family advocate and prepares caregivers to better advocate for their own children's rights.